Contact lenses for astigmatism: Toric, gas permeable and hybrid

 All of these terms refer to the same kind of lens.

-Another gas permeable option is scleral lenses: larger lenses that provide excellent astigmatism correction — even for irregular eye surfaces.
+Another gas permeable option is scleral lenses.
+These larger lenses provide excellent astigmatism correction — even for irregular eye surfaces.

 Many people with astigmatism find that their vision is noticeably sharper with gas permeable lenses than it is with torics.
 But since they’re thicker and more rigid, they can take more time to adapt to.
 And some people simply can’t get used to the sensation of thicker lenses on their eyes.